-Growing for Market is America's most respected trade publication for local food producers.
+Growing for Market is America's most respected trade publication for local food and flower producers.
 GFM keeps you informed about the business of growing and selling vegetables, fruits, cut flowers, plants, herbs, and other food products.
 If you are market gardening or farming, whatever your scale, we guarantee you'll find valuable information that will help make your business more profitable and enjoyable.
 Please join us today!

 Join as a Full Access member to get every issue as a PDF plus have access for one year to the Growing for Market archive.
 Or join as a Full Access PLUS member to get GFM by mail and have archive access.